joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/10/13/technology/misinformation-integrity-institute-report.html?searchResultPosition=4

 **At Least 5 Killed in Raleigh as Police Respond to Active Shooter**\
 `The dead included an off-duty police officer.
-The authorities cautioned people in a residential neighborhood on the city’s east side to remain in their homes.`\
+The authorities in North Carolina cautioned people in a residential neighborhood on the city’s east side to remain in their homes.`\
 https://nytimes.com/2022/10/13/us/raleigh-shooting.html?searchResultPosition=5

 **Expert Tips for Curbing Bad Breath**\